 Sabah Carter: From Aspiring Journalist to Technology Leader

-Profile Interview: Sabah Carter, FSCS
+Leaders Profile: Sabah Carter, FSCS

 Sabah Carter discusses her journey to technology leadership, the importance of continuous learning, and her dedication to fostering diversity and inclusion.

-In this exclusive Profile interview recorded at The Studio, Sabah Carter, the uniquely titled Chief Data, Intelligence, and Technology Officer, at the Financial Services Compensation Scheme (FSCS)—a role so distinct it seems tailor-made just for her—delves into her career journey and the milestones that have shaped her path.
+In this exclusive Leaders Profile interview recorded at The Studio, Sabah Carter, the uniquely titled Chief Data, Intelligence, and Technology Officer, at the Financial Services Compensation Scheme (FSCS)—a role so distinct it seems tailor-made just for her—delves into her career journey and the milestones that have shaped her path.

 Equipped with more than two decades of experience across the industry, throughout her career Carter has taken on roles including Technology Director Global Business Systems at BBC Worldwide, Director Technology Business Operations at News UK and then a promotion to CIO Enterprise Systems and SVP.

-Sabah Carter: Leader’s Profile Insights
+Sabah Carter: Leaders Profile insights

-Watch the full Leader's Profile interview below:
+Watch the full Leaders Profile interview below:

 Continuous learning